amikey/SubtitlePro-/README.md

 # SubtitlePro
-# Dongshuo Wu
+Dongshuo Wu
-# SubtitlePro
-# dongshuo.wu@gmail.com
+dongshuo.wu@gmail.com
-# This is a personal project that features online video streaming and adding, editing subtitle files.
+This is a personal project that features online video streaming and adding, editing subtitle files.